 Detailed course offerings (Time Schedule) are available for

-IMT 500 The Information Management Framework (1)
+IMT 500 Foundations of Information Management (3)

 IMT 501 Teamwork for Information Professionals (1)